bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

   iv.
 New Binding = when the new word is used to create a new object from a constructor.

-5. Why do we need super() in an extended class? suoper replaces the .call method and grants access the the parent constructors properties and methods, need to accompany the extends keyword.
+5. Why do we need super() in an extended class? super replaces the .call method and grants access the the parent constructors properties and methods, need to accompany the extends keyword.